-Rail travel (via Warwick station) will be the most convenient mode
+Rail travel (via Warwick station) will be the most convenient mode of travel for spectators and workforce attending the Warwick Road Race.
+Likewise, rail will also be easily accessible for those attending

 LEE VALLEY VELODROME (LONDON)

 Lee Valley Velodrome located within the Lee Valley VeloPark at the Queen Elizabeth Olympic Park in Stratford, East London was opened to the public in March 2014.
 The facility was one of the permanent venues for the 2012 Olympic and Paralympic Games.